NeuroSolutions: NeuralBuilder

 Once the neural network architecture is selected, the user can customize parameters such as the number of hidden layers, the number of processing elements and the learning algorithm.
-If the user is unsure what the parameters should be set to, a genetic algorithm can be used to optimize the settings.
+A genetic algorithm can also be used to automatically optimize the settings.

-NeuralExpert
+Neural Expert

-The NeuralExpert centers the design specifications around the type of problem the user would like the neural network to solve (Classification, Prediction, Function approximation or Clustering).
-Given this problem type and the size of the user's data set, the NeuralExpert intelligently selects the neural network size and architecture that will likely produce a good solution.
-There is also an optional beginner level that hides some of the more advanced operations such as cross validation and genetic optimization.
+The Neural Expert centers the design specifications around the type of problem the user would like the neural network to solve (classification, prediction, function approximation or clustering).
+Given this problem type and the size of the user's data set, the Neural Expert automatically selects the neural network size and architecture that will likely produce a good solution.
+A beginner setting also exists which hides some of the more advanced operations such as cross validation and genetic optimization.

 User-defined neural networks

 NeuroSolutions is based on the concept that neural networks can be broken down into a fundamental set of neural components.
 Individually these components are relatively simplistic, but several components connected together can result in networks capable of solving very complex problems.
 The network construction wizards will connect these components based on the user's specifications.
-However, once the network is built the interconnections can be arbitrarily changed and components can be added or removed.
-NeuroSolutions will also allow you to integrate your own algorithms through dynamic link libraries (DLL).
-Every NeuroSolutions component implements a function conforming to a simple protocol in C. To add a new component you simply modify the template function for the base component and compile the code into a DLL.
+However, once the network is built, the interconnections can be arbitrarily changed and components can be added or removed.
+NeuroSolutions also allows for the integration of algorithms through dynamic link libraries (DLL).
+Every NeuroSolutions component implements a function conforming to a simple protocol in C. To add a new component, modify the template function for the base component and then compile the code into a DLL.

 Neural network deployment

-NeuroDimension, Inc. provides three ways for NeuroSolutions to deploy a custom neural network solution to your application:
+NeuroDimension, Inc. provides three ways for NeuroSolutions to deploy a custom neural network solution for applications: code generation, DLL generation, and OLE generation.

 Code generation

 NeuroSolutions can automatically generate C++ source code for a neural network designed within its graphical user interface.
-This provides the flexibility to customize the neural network code for the particular application.
+This provides the flexibility to customize the neural network code for that particular application.
 Since the generated code is ANSI-compliant, the user can deploy the neural network solution to other platforms such as UNIX.

 DLL generation

 The Custom Solution Wizard is an optional add-on product that will take a neural network designed within NeuroSolutions and encapsulate it into a dynamic link library (DLL) that conforms to a simple protocol.
-The DLL can then be embedded into the users own C++, Visual Basic, Microsoft Excel, Microsoft Access or Internet (ASP) application.
-The key advantage to this approach is that the user does not need to be an advanced programmer to use it.
+The DLL can then be embedded into the user's own C++, Visual Basic, Microsoft Excel, Microsoft Access or Internet (ASP) application, without requiring advanced programming skills.

 OLE automation

-This technology provides the ability to programmatically control NeuroSolutions from any external application that supports Automation, such as Microsoft Excel, Microsoft Access, and applications developed with Visual Basic or Visual C++.
+This technology provides the ability to programmatically control NeuroSolutions from any external application that supports automation, such as Microsoft Excel, Microsoft Access, and applications developed with Visual Basic or Visual C++.
 In the simplest case, the application developer could send NeuroSolutions the data to process, tell it to begin processing, and then retrieve the results back into the application.
-Because of its extensive protocol, NeuroSolutions could be instructed to do much more complex tasks.
+However, with its extensive protocol, NeuroSolutions can also do more complex tasks.